From Task to Tutorial: An Automated GUI Framework for Excel Tutorial Document and Video Creation: Approach

 \subsubsection{Visual Enhancement}

-Now we get the clear interactions, but it's hard for human to follow the steps only by screenshots and textual instructions because some key actions could be hard to follow when no obvious signs.
-Therefore, for each screenshot, we draw red bounding boxes over key regions to direct attention and enable rapid localization.
+At this stage, we obtain clear interaction sequences, but it is difficult for users to follow the steps only by screenshots and textual instructions because some key actions could be hard to follow when no obvious visual cues are present.
+Therefore, for each screenshot, we draw red bounding boxes over key regions (operation locations) to direct attention and enable rapid localization.
 To provide a realistic demonstration and avoid occlusion, we overlay a cursor icon at the bottom-right corner of the boxed region, aiding learner comprehension.